bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

       \show ${i} ${j} ${k}
     \fi

-It should be pointed out that all joins are treated equally.
-This means that they will not be internally regrouped based on the order of operations of these joins, as might have been the case for some other languages.
-The result of a previous join becomes the input to the next join.
+It should be pointed out that all logical operators are treated equally.
+This means that they will not be internally regrouped based on the preferences of one operator over the others, which might have been the cases for some other programming languages.

-In cases where there is a misspell, or the join simply does not exist, then the result of this Boolean expression simply overrides the one before it.
+If an invalid logical operator is specified, then Boolean expression simply overrides the one before it.
 For instance, the following 'if' command considers the expression true only if variable 'j' is set to 10, completely ignoring the state of variable 'i', because of the fact that there isn't a join thus the second expression always overrides the first.

     \if i > 10; j == 10; \then
       \show ${i} ${j}